 Most of us have seen the benefits of content marketing – generating warm leads early in the sales process and positioning your company as experts.
 Now research by the DMA shows that 64% of marketers are blending content into their telemarketing.

 Content marketing is the distribution of free knowledge in exchange for information and data from your prospects.
-Here’s 5 ways to shake things up and mix content into your telemarketing programmes.
+Here are 5 ways to shake things up and mix content into your telemarketing programmes.

 1. Invite to webinars